segmentio/segment-docs/src/connections/destinations/catalog/omniture/index.md

 We _will not_ send any `event`, `prop` or `eVar` which isn't found in your mapping.
 Except for [Ecommerce events](#e-commerce), which are automatically aliased to Omniture events.

 With [`track`](/docs/connections/spec/track) in place, you'll no longer need to write Omniture-specific code to send data to Omniture.
-Once you create the mapping we'll automatically set up all of the tracking code and send the data to the Omniture server.
+Once you create the mapping Segment automatically sets up all of the tracking code and send the data to the Omniture server.

 ### eVars